merll/docker-map/docs/guide/containers/maps.rst

 Creating and using container maps
 ---------------------------------
-A map and its can be initialized with or updated from a dictionary.
+A map can be initialized with or updated from a dictionary.
 Its keys and values should be structured in the same way as the properties of :class:`~dockermap.map.container.ContainerMap`.
 There are two exceptions:

 * Container names with their associated configuration can be, but do not have to be wrapped inside a ``containers`` key.
 Any key that is not ``volumes``, ``host``, ``repository``, or ``host_root`` is considered a potential container name.
-* The host root path :attr:`~dockermap.map.config.HostVolumeConfiguration.root` can be set either with a ``host_root`` key on the highest level of the dictionary, or by a ``root`` key inside the ``host`` key.
+* The host root path :attr:`~dockermap.map.config.HostVolumeConfiguration.root` can be set either with a ``host_root`` key on the highest level of the dictionary, or by a ``root`` key inside the ``host`` dictionary.

 For initializing a container map upon instantiation, pass the dictionary as the second argument, after the map name.
 This also performs a brief integrity check, which can be deactivated by passing ``check_integrity=False`` and repeated any time later with :func:`~dockermap.map.container.ContainerMap.check_integrity`.

+A :class:`~dockermap.map.client.MappingDockerClient` instance finally applies the container map to a Docker client.
+Due to needed additional functionality in the process of creating and running containers, the latter must be an instance of :class:`~dockermap.map.base.DockerClientWrapper`.
+Details of these implementations are described in :ref:`container_client`.

 Example
 ^^^^^^^